 A personal resume is our first attempt at showcasing our awesome skills to potential employers.
-And if there’s one skill that’s considered an absolute must-have in this e-age of global companies, cross-cultural workforces and disparate personalities, it’s communication.
-You may be interviewing for a corporate job, a store manager or even as a lowly intern in a factory; employers universally expect their employees to have above-average communication skills.
+And if there’s one skill considered an absolute must-have in this e-age of global companies, cross-cultural workforces, and disparate personalities, it’s communication.
+You may be interviewing for a corporate job, a store manager, or even as a lowly intern in a factory; employers universally expect their employees to have above-average communication skills.

 You get this.
 In fact, almost everybody gets this as they realize the importance of good communication; this is why any sincere job seeker unfailingly captures this skill in their resume.

 - Great communication skills